downtown Charleston homes and architecture

 The double house faces the street at full-length, and is characterized by a central entrance hallway running through the house, with drawing and living rooms on either side downstairs, and bedroom upstairs.

 The Col. Robert Brewton House at 71 Church Street is one of the earliest surviving examples of the Charleston single house, dating to 1721, while the Elliott-Huger House at 34 Meeting is a fine example of an early double house.
-Both are bricknotable Charleston homes structures covered with a layer of ornamental stucco, another common architectural technique in colonial Charleston which helped reduce the absorption of water from rain and humidity.
+Both are brick structures covered with a layer of ornamental stucco, another common architectural technique in colonial Charleston which helped reduce the absorption of water from rain and humidity.

 West down South Battery and up King, Meeting and Legare Streets are some of Charleston's finest examples of historically decorative architecture.
 The John Ashe House at 26 South Battery is built in the exquisite Italian Villa style, with arcades, bracketed cornices and round-headed windows.
 Atop the house is a domed cupola, which legend says was an early lighthouse, but whose classic purpose is to draw heat from the rooms below.